ZephyrSnoww/The-Realms-Website/notes/people/pcs/Holly.md

 ---

-Holly is an orange, fluffy kobold, born on [date].
+Holly is an orange, fluffy kobold, born on [month 12] 17th, 1252.
 She grew up in [[Place]], until running away/being cast out at the age of 18.
 Since then, she has lived in the [[countries/Kaldenvar|Kalvarian]] wilderness, learning about the local flora and fauna, as well as learning wild magic.

 ## Early Life